enginecommerce/engine-flight-manual/engineering/product_process.md

   * How would we solve this problem without writing any code?
 * Solution
   * What goods and services does our solution have to displace for success?
   * Does this already exist?
 Did this exist?
-Why doesn’t this exist today?
+Why doesn't this exist today?
   * Does anybody want this solution, how many people want this solution, how much will they pay
   * Is it easy for a customer to understand the ROI of this product?
   * What does it cost us to acquire a customer?